neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Hitler's belief system focused on blood and soil.

-William Shirer, in his book The Rise and Fall of the Third Reich, says that Hitler said on many occasions that his whole philosophy was rooted in something called the Volksgemeinschaft, which is a certain kind of racial community rooted in blood and soil.
+William Shirer, in his book The Rise and Fall of the Third Reich[^7], says that Hitler said on many occasions that his whole philosophy was rooted in something called the Volksgemeinschaft, which is a certain kind of racial community rooted in blood and soil.

 But Shirer says he heard multiple Hitler speeches where Hitler said, "This is the whole key to understanding Nazism, and it never once sounded the same, and Shirer never understood it."